Skip to main content

 2 mentions Positive Neutral Negative

-The game is criticized for its lack of replayability, with users noting that it is very short (approximately 10 minutes) and would be less enjoyable if played again.
-Overall, it is deemed to have no value for repeated playthroughs.
+The game is criticized for its lack of replayability, with users noting that it is very short—approximately 10 minutes—and that replaying it would diminish the experience rather than enhance it.

 • “I never want to play it again and think it not only has no replay value, but would actually be a worse game if you replayed it.”